Murtaza-mahudawala/Spam_Email_Detection/README.md

 # Spam Email Detection

-## Overview
 This project focuses on detecting spam emails using machine learning techniques.
-Various preprocessing steps, exploratory data analysis (EDA), and machine learning models were used to classify emails as spam or non-spam.
-The final model utilizes a VotingClassifier for optimal performance by combining the strengths of multiple algorithms.
+Multiple classification models were implemented and evaluated based on accuracy and precision metrics.
+The final model leverages the `Multinomial Naive Bayes` algorithm combined with a `TfidfVectorizer` for feature extraction.
+Additionally, advanced techniques like stacking and voting classifiers were used to further enhance performance.

 ---